aarontran/snr-filaments/agenda.md

 ### General (lower level to-dos)

-* Possibly most useful: store FWHM, KEV data in SNR objects.
-Maybe even this indices thing, for comparison with Sean's data, or to throw out 0.7-1 keV data in Tycho.
-Call profile-fitting functions, or load pickled data, with a function call to initialize FWHM data...
-  Or build a separate object for kev, data, inds...

 * SAFETY FEATURE, do NOT let user call maketab if `fullmodel.so` is older than `FullEfflength_mod.f`... or just force it to be recompiled each time, but you have to reload the module in all scripts or something...